The Northeast of Brazil is still a fairly elusive destination compared to others such as Rio de Janeiro or Salvador de Bahia.

 When one thinks of Brazil, we generally imagine vast tropical forests.
 Yet, a large part of this immense country is covered by a very particular semi-arid ecosystem, called “Caatinga,” the only biotope unique to Brazil.

 Here, you will find the popular cashew tree bearing its famous cashew nuts.
 Take a chance to taste its fruit in a delicious local fruit juice!
-This ecosystem covers almost all the Northeastern region and you won’t find any jungle apart from on a few mountains that get little annual rainfall.
+This ecosystem covers almost all the Northeastern region of Brazil, so you won’t find any jungle apart from on a few mountains that get little annual rainfall.

 On the other hand, the coast along the Atlantic ocean boasts immense beaches lined with dunes, and sometimes small cliffs, that go as far as the eye can see, brushed by the trade winds and warm waters all year round.
 The local vegetation or Restinga, is a coastline version of what grows inland.

 With beautiful, wide open spaces and a natural habitat that is still preserved, (due the low number of inhabitants), this part of Brazil has a good tourist infrastructure today.
-You can travel at ease here staying in hotels or pousadas that combine quality services with charming decor.
+On a vacation in Northeast Brazil, you can travel at ease, staying in hotels and pousadas that combine quality services with charming decor.

 Explore the wonderful treasures of a little known region : “Nordeste”